yaskovdev/blog/_posts/2017-10-24-utc-a-time-standard-or-a-time-zone.md

 ## UTC — a time standard or a time zone?

+Short answer is: both.
+Longer answer is below.

 There are some [popular resources](https://www.timeanddate.com/time/gmt-utc-time.html) which clearly state that UTC is not a time zone, but a time standard.

 On the other hand, on some operating systems you can find UTC in the list of time zones.
 Also in Java, for example, this simple call `TimeZone.getTimeZone("UTC")` does return TimeZone object without any problems.